Greece profile - Timeline

 1981 - Greece joins EU.
 Andreas Papandreou's Socialist Party (Pasok) wins elections.

-1985 Karamanlis resigns in protest at government plans to reduce powers of president.
+1985 - President Karamanlis resigns in protest at government plans to reduce powers of president.
 Christos Sartzetakis becomes head of state.

 1986 - Constitutional amendment transfers some of president's powers to the legislature